Communities across Colorado voted on ballot issues

 Not every state makes as widespread use of the voter referendum as Colorado does.
 Colorado citizens are lucky to have their direct vote on many heavily debated local issues.

-Here are notable city issues voted on throughout Colorado this past Election Day:
+Here are notable city issues that were voted on throughout Colorado this past Election Day.

-In Yuma, on the Eastern Plains near the Kansas line, a temporary sales tax was voted in to fund a municipal swimming pool.
+In Yuma (Eastern Plains near the Kansas state line), a temporary sales tax was voted in to fund a municipal swimming pool.

 And in Pueblo, an economic development tax was adopted to create primary jobs and support capital improvement projects.